 Pioneering investments by many family-owned, long-term restaurant and commercial tenants at the Port created not only thriving businesses but also the culture and soul of the Wharf, making it the popular destination it is today.
-These businesses generate significant lease revenues for the Port and taxes for the City.
+These businesses have the potential to generate significant lease revenues for the Port and taxes for the City.
 To maintain and enhance these properties, the Port is motivated to work creatively to support tenant investments, including for capital repairs to pile-supported decks that support the buildings.

-Major tenant investments will require close coordination with the Port as it manages the Embarcadero Seawall Program and works with the U.S. Army Corps of Engineers on the San Francisco Flood Study, which will address sea level rise and adaptation associated with climate change.
+Major tenant investments will require close coordination with the Port as it manages the Embarcadero Seawall Program as part of the Waterfront Resilence Program, and works with the U.S. Army Corps of Engineers on the San Francisco Flood Study, which will to address sea level rise and adaptations associated with to climate change.
 The Embarcadero Seawall structure underpins the wharves and alleyways that support and connect restaurants and businesses along Taylor Street and in Fish Alley, adjacent to Fisherman Wharf's Inner and Outer Lagoons.
 These areas are unique properties that also support critical Port assets including the City emergency response functions in the Fisherman's Wharf Joint Operations Center, and the access to the Hyde Street Fishing Harbor and fuel dock.

 The wharves around the Inner Lagoon, the Fishermen's and Seamen's Memorial Chapel, and through Fish Alley also provide public access experiences that are unique to the Wharf and capture the curiosity and fascination of San Franciscans as well as tourists.
-The Port will continue to collaborate with the City, tenants, and Fisherman's Wharf community and business organizations to coordinate and leverage investments and capital improvements that provide the broadest package of benefits for the Wharf.
+The Port will continue to collaborate with the City, tenants, and Fisherman's Wharf community, recreation and business organizations to coordinate and leverage investments and capital improvements that provide the broadest package of benefits for the Wharf, including adapting the site for future sea level rise.